capactio/capact/docs/proposal/20201209-action-rollback.md

   dryRun: false
 ```

-The `Rollback` Custom Resource described action rollback.
+The Rollback Custom Resource described action rollback.
 Based on input TypeInstance, full rollback workflow is rendered.
 Once User approves it,

 Initially, only one input TypeInstance is supported.
 In the future, multiple input TypeInstances will be supported.
 The behavior of Rollback Custom Resource is very similar to `Action` Custom Resource.

-To read more about the Rollback controller behavior, read the [Rollback controller in Engine Controller Manager](#rollback-controller-in-engine-controller-manager) section.
+To read more about the Rollback controller behavior, read the [New Rollback Controller](#new-rollback-controller) section.

-#### Rollback controller in Engine Controller Manager
+#### New Rollback Controller

-To properly handle rollback, there is a dedicated Rollback Controller in Engine.
-It watches for Rollback Custom Resources and reacts on theirs changes following the algorithm:
+To properly handle rollback, there is a dedicated Rollback Controller as a part of Engine Controller Manager.
+It watches for Rollback Custom Resources and reacts on theirs changes according to the following logic:

 **Create**